Login

 Interest-only option selected for the regular periodic payments

-This calculator supports interest-only payments (select the option under "Amortization Method").
-If you select it, however, the calculator works slightly differently.
+This calculator supports interest-only payments (select the option under “Amortization Method”).
+If you select this option, the calculator works slightly differently.

 • First, the balloon payment will always be equal to the loan amount.
-Therefore, it isn't possible to solve for the balloon payment.
+Therefore, it is not possible to solve for the balloon payment.

-• Or looked at in a different way, the user cannot provide a periodic payment amount.
-The calculator will always calculate the regular payment amount since it is the interest due.
+• Viewed in a different way, the user cannot provide a periodic payment amount.
+The calculator will always calculate the regular payment amount, because it is the interest due.

-• When introducing extra payments into the interest-only cash flow, the calculator's main window shows the amount of the first interest-only payment.
-But after each prepaid principal amount, the subsequent payments will be reduced since prepaying lowers the loan balance which, of course, reduces the interest due.
+• When you introduce extra payments into the interest-only cash flow, the calculator’s main window shows the amount of the first interest-only payment.
+After each prepaid principal amount, subsequent payments are reduced, because prepaying lowers the loan balance and therefore reduces the interest due.

-Given the above, if you select interest-only, in almost all cases, to use the calculator, you'll want to set both of these inputs to 0.
+Given the above, if you select interest-only, in almost all cases you will want to set both of these inputs to 0.

 Periodic Payment?:$0.00